Networking & Data Communications / with Management Studies MSc

 Please note: The programme delivered at our partner institution overseas is not currently accredited by the BCS.

-The full MSc course consists of an induction programme, four taught modules, and project dissertation.
-Please note that this is an indicative list of modules and is not intended as a definitive list.
+The full MSc course consists of an induction programme, four taught modules and a project dissertation.
+Please note this is an indicative list of modules and is not intended as a definitive list.

 For a student to go on placement they are required to pass every module first time with no reassessments.
 It is the responsibility of individual students to find a suitable paid placement.
 Students will be supported by our dedicated placement team in securing this opportunity.